NandoRunner/MovieCollectionApp/README.md

 # MovieCollectionApp
-Android App for personal purpose, showing all movies I'd seen since 2012, JSONAsynTask call to php files that connect to a mysql database.
+Android App for personal purpose, showing all movies I'd watched since 2012, JSONAsynTask call to php files that connect to a mysql database.